thi-ng/shadergraph/README.md

 # thi.ng/shaderlib

-WebGL/GLSL shader library & dependency framework for ClojureScript
+A library of pure WebGL/GLSL functions and shader snippets with a dependency resolution framework and GLSL minifier for ClojureScript.

 ## Usage